Mathématique: Chapter 46

 “Clan loyalty?”
 Rush repeated.

 “You’re Scottish.
-Like in Braveheart, but with math,” Eli explained.
+Like Braveheart, but, y’know, with math,” Eli explained.
 “You do math, I do math.
-Well, okay, technically I was thinking about a math major before I left college for personal reasons right before a total dickhead of a biology professor was about to flunk me out of a scholarship.”
+That’s our clan, man!
+Well, okay, technically I was ‘thinking about’ a math major before I left college for personal reasons right before a total dickhead of a biology professor was about to flunk me out of a scholarship.”

 Rush shrugged.